-However you choose to garnish your cranberry upside down cake, whipped cream is almost must to finish it off.
+However you choose to garnish your cranberry upside down cake, whipped cream or ice cream is almost must to finish it off.
 This cranberry cake looks a little less appealing than other types of cake with frosting so the whipped cream is a nice touch visually.
 It also tastes great and breaks up some of the tartness in the topping.

 Cranberry Upside Down Cake

 This easy Cranberry Upside Down Cake is the perfect blend of sweet and tart and features a soft and fluffy cake with pudding added.
 Guests won't be able to resist this cranberry cake that uses fresh cranberries and orange zest.
 Forget frosting and serve for Thanksgiving or Christmas dessert with whipped cream or ice cream!

 - 1/4 cup butter softened

 - 1 pkg (3 oz) JELL-O red gelatin (cranberry, raspberry or strawberry)